Get to Know Rahmbo

 With his wife, Kelley, due to give birth to their first son in April 2021, Jon vowed to withdraw from the Masters if she went into labor during the tournament.

 Jon never had to follow through on the promise as Kepa was born a few days prior to Augusta.
-And though his son was just 10 weeks old when Dad won the U.S. Open, Rahm remarked: “he won’t remember this … but I do.”
-Rahm will get to tell his son all about it one day.
+And though his son was just 10 weeks old when Dad won the U.S. Open (below), Rahm remarked: “he won’t remember this … but I do.”

 Rahm told Golf Digest this in 2019: “I used to think that golf is my life, that it’s who I am.
 [Del Carmen] was the first person to make me realize that it’s not, and that golf and life are very similar.
 The happier I am in life, the better I’m going to play.
 But I’m much more interested in raising a family and being a good husband and father than I am in golf.
 Don’t get me wrong—I want to be the best golfer I can be.
 If I had a gun to my head and had to choose between having only one or the other, I wouldn’t pick golf.
 I hope people don’t take that as me thinking I’d quit, but I’d choose family every time.”